libplctag/libplctag/src/libplctag/protocols/enip/ENIP-METADATA-AND-DISCOVERY-DESIGN.md

 every build for ABI stability.
-With the feature off, `lib.c` compiles a `#else` stub for each that returns `PLCTAG_ERR_UNSUPPORTED` unconditionally, in place of the generic-raw + vtable-dispatch implementation -- including the protocol-agnostic `"raw"` render, which would otherwise work for any tag (AB/Modbus/OMRON included) with no ENIP code involved.
-If a non-ENIP consumer of the format/schema API turns up later, split the always-available `"raw"` path out from under the gate at that point; until then, one gate covering the whole subsystem matches its one real consumer.
+With the feature off, `lib.c` compiles a `#else` stub for each that returns `PLCTAG_ERR_UNSUPPORTED` unconditionally, in place of the generic-raw + vtable-dispatch implementation -- including the protocol-agnostic `PLCTAG_FORMAT_RAW` render, which would otherwise work for any tag (AB/Modbus/OMRON included) with no ENIP code involved.
+If a non-ENIP consumer of the format/schema API turns up later, split the always-available raw path out from under the gate at that point; until then, one gate covering the whole subsystem matches its one real consumer.

-`format_type` is coherent across both families: it always names the encoding of the bytes the call moves — the **data** for `_formatted_data`, the **schema text** for `_schema`.
+`format` is coherent across both families: it always names the encoding of the bytes the call moves — the **data** for `_formatted_data`, the **schema text** for `_schema`.

 **Raw is canonical; structured formats render on demand.** The tag's internal buffer holds native bytes (wire data, or concatenated metadata records).
-A `get_formatted_data(tag, "cbor", …)` encodes that raw buffer into CBOR at call time, using the tag's schema; `get_formatted_data(tag, "raw", …)` is the identity render (overlaps `plc_tag_get_raw_bytes`, intentionally — one uniform API for every format, and `raw` needs no schema).
+A `get_formatted_data(tag, PLCTAG_FORMAT_CBOR, …)` encodes that raw buffer into CBOR at call time, using the tag's schema; `get_formatted_data(tag, PLCTAG_FORMAT_RAW, …)` is the identity render (overlaps `plc_tag_get_raw_bytes`, intentionally — one uniform API for every format, and raw needs no schema).
 Nothing structured is ever stored, so there is no dual-format buffer to keep in sync and no in-place CBOR mutation to manage.

-**Schema source.** The library ships **built-in schemas** for ENIP metadata (identity, tag list, UDT); `get_schema` renders them in the requested `format_type`, `set_schema` overrides, and a plain data tag with no built-in schema must `set_schema` before any structured `get_formatted_data`.
+**Schema source.** The library ships **built-in schemas** for ENIP metadata (identity, tag list, UDT); `get_schema` renders them in the requested `format`, `set_schema` overrides, and a plain data tag with no built-in schema must `set_schema` before any structured `get_formatted_data`.
 Requesting a structured format with no schema is a **call-time error** (not a create-time one) — it fails at `get_formatted_data`, the call that actually needs it.

-**Symmetry.** `set_formatted_data(…, "cbor", …)` decodes CBOR→raw for the wire,
+**Symmetry.** `set_formatted_data(…, PLCTAG_FORMAT_CBOR, …)` decodes CBOR→raw
-so a schema/codec must round-trip both directions.
+for the wire, so a schema/codec must round-trip both directions.
 Read-only tags (identity, tag list, discovery) reject `set_formatted_data`.

 **CBOR envelope** (string keys, per decision): a top-level map `{ "schema": <string>, "schema-version": <int>, "records": [ … ] }`, one